donaldkeita/DBST651-Relational_Database_Systems/README.md

  Students will be asked to design and implement a database of your choice (Banking Transaction Management System).
  TOTAL WEIGHT: Project is worth 40% of your final grade.

- The project has four steps -
+ The project has four steps - <br>
-STEP 1 (4%) - Write a 1-2 page Statement of Work (SOW) to describe the need to create, design and implement the database that you propose for your project.
+STEP 1 (4%) - Write a 1-2 page Statement of Work (SOW) to describe the need to create, design and implement the database that you propose for your project.<br>
-STEP 2 (4%) - Create requirement definition document and use ER Assistant, Visio, or SQL Developer Data Modeler to create Entity Relationship Diagram (ERD) for your project.
+STEP 2 (4%) - Create requirement definition document and use ER Assistant, Visio, or SQL Developer Data Modeler to create Entity Relationship Diagram (ERD) for your project.<br>
- Tools used: ER Assistant for the ERD diagram and Oracle SQL Developer for the Oracle SQL based DDL and DML STEP 3 (16%) - Use SQL DDL statements to create your tables/views/triggers and other required database objects for you project.
-Also include queries (select statements on database catalog/data dictionary such as user_objects and user_tables) to demonstrate all objects are created successfully.
+ Tools used: ER Assistant for the ERD diagram and Oracle SQL Developer for the Oracle SQL based DDL and DML<br>
+STEP 3 (16%) - Use SQL DDL statements to create your tables/views/triggers and other required database objects for you project.
+Also include queries (select statements on database catalog/data dictionary such as user_objects and user_tables) to demonstrate all objects are created successfully.<br>
 STEP 4 (16%) - Use SQL DML statements to insert sample data into your tables.
-Use SQL SELECT statements to query your data.
+Use SQL SELECT statements to query your data.<br>
 You will create a technical report that outlines all the steps and studies conducted in implementing the project.